 Developer: The Game Kitchen Publisher: Phoenix Online Publishing

 Very few games need to be visually stunning to be effective.
 The Last Door proves this with a mesmerizing journey filled with gruesome terrors, all depicted in a rather bleak pixelated world.

 Death surrounds you as you set forth on a quest to stop an ancient evil from emerging.
 Solve puzzles, interact with a host of unusual people, and avoid becoming a victim of the darkness spreading across Victorian England in this episodic horror mystery.

-You may quick hop onto Steam to download The Last Door and cry foul as it’s not free.
+You may quickly hop onto Steam to download The Last Door and cry foul as it’s not free.
 I’m not a liar, though, as you can play the first season on several Flash-based websites, including Kongregate.
 While maybe not as ideal as playing on your favorite device, The Last Door doesn’t require much to be enjoyed, so the browser version is just as effective.

 Developer: Justin Ng Guo Xiong Publisher: Justin Ng Guo Xiong

 Turn up the volume, plug in your headphones, and get ready for a horror experience sure to stick with.
 Lurking is a sound-based game that engulfs you in darkness and sends you exploring using audio pulses.
 Every pulse you generate illuminates the world in white outlines, giving you just a glimpse of your path.

 Complicating matters are villains of darkness that respond to every noise you make.
 As you explore the world of black, an asylum rampant with deadly escaped patients, you’ll have to tread carefully, or else you’ll draw them closer to your position.
 Surviving requires patience and care to only make the noises necessary to progress.

 Lurking also converts sounds picked up by your microphone, so be sure to play in a quiet room to avoid alerting the things that stalk you in the dark.